I may have ruined my life and it’s Bill Murray’s fault.

 Maugham: “Nothing in the world is permanent, and we’re foolish when we ask anything to last, but surely we’re still more foolish not to take delight in it while we have it.
 If change is of the essence of existence one would have thought it only sensible to make it the premise of our philosophy.”

-Which, at the end of the day doesn’t really answer the question.
-Which is too bad, because I don’t have the answer either.
+Which, at the end of the day doesn’t really answer the question so much as it restates the question.
 Which is really too bad- because I very much need the answer.
 Because if it isn’t too late, it’s getting close to too late for me.

-I also know, from experience, that there are also wise men and women out there.
+I also know, there are also wise men and women out along the road.

 In the end, I can only do what I’ve always done, because I don’t know how to do anything else.
 I’ll go in search of wisdom, I’ll take the road and travel until I have the answers I need.